Information and forms for requesting records of deceased service personnel.

 Information held by MOD on Royal Navy (RN), Royal Marines (RM), British Army, Royal Air Force (RAF) service records and Home Guard records.

 Royal Navy and Royal Marine service records

-The RN Disclosure Cell holds service records for Commissioned and non-commissioned officers (both RN and RM) from 1924 onwards.
+The RN Disclosure Cell holds service records for commissioned and non-commissioned officers (both RN and RM) from 1926 onwards.
 Information from these records can be requested under the MOD Publication Scheme.

 British Army service records

-The Army Personnel Centre Historical Disclosures Section holds army service records for officers whose service ended after April 1922 and soldiers whose service ended after January 1921.
+The Army Personnel Centre (APC) Historical Disclosures Section holds army service records for officers whose service ended after April 1922 and soldiers whose service ended after January 1921.
+APC also holds some records for the Foot Guards (not Scots Guards) back to 1750.
 Information from these records can be requested under the MOD Publication Scheme.